andydunstall/piko/docs/manage/configure.md

     heartbeat_timeout: 10s

 auth:
-    # An API key to authenticate the connection to Pico.
+    # An API key to authenticate the connection to Piko.
     api_key: ""

 forwarder:
     # Forwarder timeout.
     #
-    # This is the timeout between a listener receiving a request from Pico then
+    # This is the timeout between a listener receiving a request from Piko then
     # forwarding it to the configured forward address, and receiving a response.
     #
     # If the upstream does not respond within the given timeout a